algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 On the other hand, we'll also be testing their game.
 We'll provide feedback to help them improve their game and find bugs they may not have noticed.
 It will also be interesting to see the things they could have done that we didn't think of.

 The aim is to get two different and original end products, but of equal quality. \
-They will open an issue and report the bugs they found on the game or the things they think could be improved.
-This issue will be named "Xth QA meeting with team 4 [dd/mm/yyyy]
+Team 4's QAs will use their own test cases to test our game.
+They will then open an issue and report the bugs they found on the game or the things they think could be improved.
+This issue will be named "Xth QA meeting with team 4"

 ### d.
 Define priorities